yak33/switch-claude-cli/README.en.md

 ### Q: How do I back up my configuration?

+A: There are multiple ways:

+- Use `switch-claude --export` to export to a file
+- Use `switch-claude --backup` to automatically backup to system directory
-A: Simply copy the `~/.switch-claude/providers.json` file.
+- Manually copy the `~/.switch-claude/providers.json` file

 ### Q: Which platforms are supported?